stacksgov/sips/sips/sip-028/sip-028-sbtc_peg.md

 - **Yes to A Decentralized Two-Way Bitcoin Peg**
 - **No to A Decentralized Two-Way Bitcoin Peg**

-Stackers (pool and solo) vote by sending a stacks dust to the corresponding stacks address from the account where their stacks are locked.
+tackers (pool and solo) vote by sending a stacks dust to the corresponding stacks address from the account where their stacks are locked.

 Solo stackers only can also vote by sending a bitcoin dust transaction (6000 sats) to the corresponding bitcoin address.